ScanByte.jl

 Find your bytes.
 Fast.

-ScanByte is a package to solve a simple problem: Find the first occurrence of a byte or set of bytes in a chunk of memory.
+ScanByte is a package to solve a simple problem: Find the first occurrence of a byte or any byte from a set of bytes in a chunk of memory.
 Think of it like a much faster version of findfirst that only iterates over bytes in memory.

 ScanByte is micro-optimized for speed.
 On my laptop it can hit the RAM bandwidth limit of around 20 GB/s.
 This speed makes it a suitable building block for string search engines, Regex implementations, parsers and similar use cases.